1825 Tennessee gubernatorial election

-The 1825 Tennessee gubernatorial election was held between 4 and 5 August 1825 in order to elect the Governor of Tennessee.
+The 1825 Tennessee gubernatorial election was held between August 4 and 5, 1825 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor William Carroll easily won re-election as he ran unopposed.

 General election

-On election day, 4 August 1825, Democratic-Republican candidate William Carroll won re-election by a margin of 34,284 votes against a handful of scattering votes, thereby retaining Democratic-Republican control over the office of Governor.
-Carroll was sworn in for his third term on 1 October 1825.
+On election day, August 4, 1825, Democratic-Republican candidate William Carroll won re-election by a margin of 34,284 votes against a handful of scattering votes, thereby retaining Democratic-Republican control over the office of Governor.
+Carroll was sworn in for his third term on October 1, 1825.